How the Organic Acids Test might help turn things around!

 It’s stated that a carbohydrate metabolism disorder is a “congenital abnormality” i.e. inherited. https://en.wikipedia.org/wiki/Inborn_error_of_metabolism And oh did that make sense, as my Dad’s side of the family ALL had diabetes (but only if they got fat).
 Luckily I don’t have it, but clearly, this could lead to it.
 Lovely.

-What revealed this is is high L-Lactate and very high B-Hydroxybutyrate.
+What revealed this issue is my high L-Lactate and very high B-Hydroxybutyrate.
 For the “excess L-Lactate” http://emedicine.medscape.com/article/167027-overview states that it represents increased anaerobic metabolism due to tissue hypoperfusion.
 Anaerobic means lacking in oxygen, and hypoperfusion means an inadequate supply of oxygen and nutrients to the tissue.
 And this is where my faulty Citric Acid/Krebs Cycle again rears its ugly head.

 Here’s what http://emedicine.medscape.com/article/167027-overview states is supposed to happen: